listr2/listr2/docs/renderer/logger.md

   - logger
 ---

+# {{ $frontmatter.title }}

-[ListrLogger](/api/classes/listr2.ListrLogger.html) is a common interface that enables the renderers to have a certain output format.
+[ListrLogger](/api/listr2/classes/class..ListrLogger.html) is a common interface that enables the renderers to have a certain output format.

 <!-- more -->